Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 ### Validator Testing
  - PEP8

-    - No errors were returned from PEP8online.com
+    - No errors were returned from PEP8online.com.

     <h2 align="center"><img src="readme/images/PEP8.png" alt="Website Screen Shots" width="700" height="400"></h2>

+# Deployment
+This project was deployed using a mock terminal for Heroku.

+- Steps for deployment
+    - Fork or clone this repository.
+    - Create a new Heroku app.
+    - Set the buildbacks to Python and NodeJS , in that order.
+    - Link the Heroku app to the repository.
+    - Click on deploy.